PradakshinaTripathi/Content-Based-Movie-Recommendation-System/README.md

 # Content-Based-Movie-Recommendation-System

+The Project talks about a Movie Recommendation System (content Based) which works on cosine Similarity.
+You can enter the movie and choose the top 5 recommended movies which you might also like.
+The project includes the GUI of the Recommendation System.

 Recommendation systems are used to increase user attraction by gaining a better grasp of the user's preferences.
 These systems have grown in popularity as a result of their capacity to provide users with customised material that is relevant to their interests.
 Millions of products are listed on e-commerce websites these days, making it nearly impossible to select a product of our choosing.
 This is where these systems come in handy by immediately proposing the things we want.
 The categories of the algorithm for recommendation systems are –